 - However, if you have not seen them, it’s easy to think that any bug in your home is a bed bug.
 Sometimes you should be wrong.

-- There are a lot of bugs that look like a bed bug-like carpet beetles, booklouse, spider beetles, and flea.
+- Many bugs look like a bed bug-like carpet beetles, booklouse, spider beetles, and flea.

 - Bed bugs and carpet beetles have oval bodies.
 The main difference is that carpet beetles have wings while bed bugs don’t have wings, although they have a wing pad.